 Dr. Lopez has been working in a private practice setting for over two decades.
 In the early years of her clinical career she worked with countless survivors of sexual violence while serving as the coordinator for specialized clinical services at the DC Rape Crisis Center.
 She has also worked with individuals who have experienced many other traumas, including natural and human-made disasters, physical violence, interpersonal violence, family relinquishments, and neglect.

 You can learn more about Dr. Lopez’s clinical experience and upcoming speaking engagements on her website.

-Dr. Lopez was a part of the adjunct faculty to The Catholic University of America in their graduate social work program for 10 years.
-In her social work career, she has worked with Northern Virginia Family Services, the Hospital for Sick Children, the DC Rape Crisis Center, and Alexandria Neighborhood Health Services.
-In 2002, she was distinguished for her work in establishing a social services program for low-income Spanish speaking immigrants by receiving the Social Worker of the Year award from the National Chapter of the National Association of Social Workers.
+Dr. Lopez was an adjunct faculty member at The Catholic University of America’s graduate social work program for 10 years.
+In her social work career, she has worked with Northern Virginia Family Service, the Hospital for Sick Children, the DC Rape Crisis Center, and Alexandria Neighborhood Health Services.
+In 2002, she was distinguished for her work in establishing a social services program for low-income Spanish speaking immigrants, receiving the Social Worker of the Year award from the Metropolitan Chapter of the National Association of Social Workers.